jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-03-05-why-use-signalR-and-how-it-works.md

 ### WebSockets
 When WebSockets are used, then a communication channel between the client and the server is created.
 The channel is kept alive all the time and used to send messages in both ways.
 So you will be informed about new messages with very low latency, but also you may use the same channel to send messages to the server.

 It is the best option.
-When SignalR can use it, it will do it.
+When SignalR can use it, it does.

 ### Server-Sent Events
 When WebSockets are not available, then SignalR have two options to keep the connection.
 One of then is Server-Sent Events.